 Breast lifts permanently remove excess skin, and the results are typically long-lasting.
 Implants, however, are not considered lifetime devices and may require removal or replacement at some point during your lifetime.

-If you’re interested in a breast lift with augmentation or other plastic surgery procedures, give our San Ramon or Tracy offices a call at (209) 834-0626.
+If you’re interested in a breast lift with augmentation or other plastic surgery procedures, give our Tracy office a call at (209) 834-0626.
 You can also use our online form to request a consultation to get started.